Hearing Tests For Kids

 Central Auditory Processing describes the skills used by the brain to extract meaningful information from sound.
 Efficient processing of auditory information is important for children to be successful in learning and communication.

 A Central Auditory Processing Disorder (CAPD) can lead to difficulties with educational achievement, social development and educational well-being.
+We can provide recommendations of clinics who carry out CAPD testing.

 Hyperacusis and Misophonia